Aadit-Bhojgi/Linux-Server-Configuration/README.md

 ###### Allowing grader to login via generated Public Key

 * When connected as root on server.
 You will need the **Private Key** to log in, which you can find on this page of the **Lightsail website.**
-* First login on your AWS account ang go to the following link:<br>
+* First login on your AWS account ang go to the following link:
 <a href="https://lightsail.aws.amazon.com/ls/webapp/account/keys">https://lightsail.aws.amazon.com/ls/webapp/account/keys</a>
 * Now under **SSH key pairs** select default option and then download the **Private Key** on your system.
 **Public Key** will be automatically uploaded on your cloud server, to view your Public Key run the following command on your cloud server: